 Dice Throne is a blast to play.
 Dice are flying quickly and you’ll be knee-deep in combat before you know it.
-Each of the characters plays and feels different, so it’s not stale and picking characters affects the game a little more than just color choice.
+Each of the characters plays and feels differently, so it’s not stale, and picking characters affects the game a little more than just color choice.

 As you may have guessed from the title of the game, this is the first version of the game Season 1.
 There’s already a Season 2 out that adds even more dice, characters, and abilities to beat up your friends.

 “Tis Fate that flings the dice,

 And as she flings